openshift-4-compliance/openshift-4-compliance-automation/open-policy-agent/authorization/unique_serviceaccount_per_pod/README.md

 # Unique ServiceAccount Per-Pod

-The policy disallows creating pods/service/deployment/deploymentconfig/replicaset (and every object that includes pod creation in any shape) that does not include a dedicated service account with name equals to the name of the pod itself.
+The policy disallows creating pods/service/deployment/deploymentconfig/replicaset (and every object that includes pod creation in any shape) that is not associated with a dedicated service account.
+The name of the service account must be equal to the name of the pod.

 It is useful (security-wise) so that developers will get use to generate dedicated serviceAccount per micro-service, so it will be easier to audit its logs and grant elevated permissions to serviceaccounts that really requires it, without effecting multiple services at once.